FourThievesVinegar/solderless-microlab/README.md

 ### Volunteers

-Thanks to the whole 4TV crew whose efforts bother tired and tireless have brought the project this far
+Thanks to the whole 4TV crew whose efforts both tired and tireless have brought the project this far!

 ### Works used